-Kew High School is a leading government school that provides an exceptionally rich learning environment for all students.
-The quality of the experience is evident in the school's VCE results and in the high proportion of students who achieve their first preferences in post-secondary courses.
+Kew High School is a high-performing government school that provides an exceptionally rich learning environment for all students.
+The quality of the learning experience is evident in the school's VCE results and in the high proportion of students successfully complete their VCE and achieve their first preferences in post-secondary courses.